 Removing a dye from your Palette

-You can remove dye from a palette by double clicking the dye, making it your active selection and then choosing how many to take out:
+You can remove dye from a palette by left-clicking the dye, making it your active selection and then choosing how many to take out:

 You can combine 2 unwanted dyes to gain 1 new random dye.
 To do this, open the "Combine" window from the escape menu: